visma-financial-solutions-as/codefellas-assembly/machine-cheatsheet.md

  - R8 - R8D, R8W : General purpose
  - ...
 R15

 And then there's RIP - EIP - IP : Instruction pointer.
-This register is read-only
+This register is read-only.
+It tells what address is currently being executed

 ## Segment registers